rv-airob-masters/ask-une/README.md

 - **Course Advisor**: "What courses should I take for computer science?"
 - **University Poet**: "Write me a haiku about campus life"
 - **Scheduling Assistant**: "When is the semester deadline?"
-- **Context Test**: Ask a follow-up question after any specialist response
+- **Context Test**: Ask "What about electives?" after any course discussion
+- **Topic Change Test**: Switch from courses to poetry to test context override

 ## 📦 Dependencies